jaiswaladi246/DevOps-RoadMap/DevOps-Road.md

-# DevOps Roadmap for 10 Weeks 🚀
+# DevOps Roadmap for 30 Days 🚀

 This roadmap provides a step-by-step guide to mastering essential DevOps concepts and tools within a 30-day timeframe.
 Each week focuses on different topics and technologies, allowing you to gradually build your skills and understanding.